 Speaking personally, I find the orchestrated Scherzo movement to be one of Schmitt’s most fascinating scores.
 Opulently scored, it throws the listener off-balance right from the start, and a sense of unpredictability carries through its entire four-minute duration.
 Even the brief plaintive passage near the end of the movement seems unsettled, before plunging headlong into a final orchestral outburst.

 Is the movement Dionysian … or diabolical?
 Perhaps it is a bit of both.
 But in the end, it’s an extraordinary “inverted homage” to Fauré, offered up by the composer who was perhaps the most anti-conformist of the master’s disciples.

 To date, just one commercial recording of the complete In Memoriam has been made.
-Recorded in the late 1980s on the Cybelia label, it features Pierre Stoll directing the Rheinland-Pfalz State Philharmonic Orchestra.
+Released in 1986 on the Cybelia label, it features Pierre Stoll directing the Rheinland-Pfalz State Philharmonic Orchestra.
 Although the recording appeared in both LP and CD incarnations, it has been out of print for years.
-However, thanks to Philippe Louis and his superlative music channel, it has been uploaded to YouTube and can be heard here.
+However, thanks to Philippe Louis and his fine music channel, it has been uploaded to YouTube and can be heard here.